 Now a young man followed him wearing nothing but a linen cloth about his body.
 They seized him, but he left the cloth behind and ran off naked.
 (Mark 14:51-52)

-It appears that eventually he managed later to he find his mettle and found Paul's forgiveness in the earlier confident forgiveness of Barnabas:
+It appears that he eventually managed to find his mettle and Paul's forgiveness in the earlier confident forgiveness of Barnabas:

 Epaphras, my fellow prisoner in Christ Jesus, greets you, as well as Mark, Aristarchus, Demas, and Luke, my co-workers.
 (Philemon 1:23-24)